CaiBytes/Identify-and-Remediate-Vulnerabilities-w-Wireshark/README.md

 ### Skills Learned

 - Advanced understanding of Wireshark concepts and practical application.
-- Proficiency in analyzing and interpreting packets.
+- Proficiency in analyzing and interpreting network traffic.
 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.
 - Effective communcation of cybersecurity concepts.